The Contemporary Austin: Laguna Gloria

-The Art School at Laguna Gloria
+Art school

-Located at The Contemporary Austin's lakeside Laguna Gloria site, the Art School has an enrollment of just under 5,000 students and offers scholarships to approximately 50 students per year.
-Docent-led school tours serve roughly 10,000 students annually (many from several Title 1 schools).
+Laguna Gloria is also home to The Contemporary Austin's Art School, one of the largest museum-affiliated schools in the nation, where classes are taught year-round to adults and children.
+The Art School has an enrollment of just under 5,000 students and offers scholarships to approximately 50 students per year.
+Docent-led school tours serve roughly 10,000 students annually, many from Title 1 schools.